 and the New-Chitose International Airport.
 Niseko is situated near Mt Yōtei (the "Mt.
 Fuji of Hokkaido") in a perfect spot to capture all the snow.

-A shuttle bus is the best way to get to Niseko from either Sapporo or the airport.
+A shuttle bus or a door-to-door transfer is the best way to get to Niseko from either Sapporo or the airport.
 See the Niseko travel

 There is a huge range of Niseko accommodation

-options including traditional Japanese pensions, hotels, lodges, and lots of apartments.
+options including hotels, pensions, lodges, and lots of self-contained apartments and houses.
 Some of the properties are ski-in ski-out, but many require a short walk or a shuttle bus to get to the ski area.

 There is accommodation in the villages of An’nupuri, Niseko Village, Hanazono, and Niseko Hirafu.
 The four ski areas are interconnected by the lifts and slopes towards the top of the mountain, but the base areas are not next to each other.
 Consequently the first choice regarding accommodation needs to be which village to stay in.
 See our Niseko accommodation